 Younger women can also be affected.
 Surgical removal of the ovaries and oestrogen-containing medications can lower levels of testosterone.
 As symptoms can be subtle, the effect of low testosterone can sometimes be mistakenly diagnosed as depression.

 Discover PMS Hero | Premenstrual Support

 Emotional stress and lifestyle factors such as diet and sleep problems may also contribute to declining testosterone.
 Other factors that can cause lower levels of testosterone in women include pituitary or adrenal gland problems, genetic conditions, cancer treatment and medications.

 Symptoms of low testosterone in women

 How do you know if you have low testosterone?
-Here are some symptoms to look out for which may be a sign your testosterone levels are low:
+Here are symptoms to look out for which may be a sign your testosterone levels are low: